kostiantyn-matsebora/streamstore/docs/README.md

              .Dated(DateTime.Now)
              .WithEvent(yourEventObject)
            )
-        ...
+        ...F
         .CommitAsync(streamId);
   } catch (StreamLockedException ex) {
-    // Some database backends like S3 do not support optimistic concurrency control
+    // Some storage backends like S3 do not support optimistic concurrency control
     // So, the only way to handle concurrency is to lock the stream }
 ```